MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/Update-MgPlannerTask.md

   - `[PlannerTaskId <String>]`: key: id of plannerTask
   - `[UserId <String>]`: key: id of user

-PROGRESSTASKBOARDFORMAT `<IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>`: plannerProgressTaskBoardTaskFormat
+PROGRESSTASKBOARDFORMAT <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>: plannerProgressTaskBoardTaskFormat
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
-The format is defined as outlined here.
+  - `[OrderHint <String>]`: Hint value used to order the task on the progress view of the task board.
+For details about the supported format, see Using order hints in Planner.

 ## RELATED LINKS